tabsl/tabslDhlTracking/README.md

 - Get parcel tracking information from DHL api and save to database.
 - Save delivery date, if parcel is delivered.
+- Show parcel status in admin order page.
-- Show parcel events in admin order page.
+- Show all parcel events in admin order page.
 - Show all parcel information in admin order page.

 ![tabsldhltracking.jpg](tabsldhltracking.jpg)